carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 > >$ hello world
 > >~~~
 > >{: .output}
-> Some terminals only wait a few seconds for you to keep typing.
+> Note: Some terminals only wait a few seconds for you to keep typing.
 In that case, you may write
 > down the full command in a text file and then copy it to your terminal.
 {: .callout}